WojciechMigda/zfec/README.rst

 different subtle failure modes -- see "more than one file can match an immutable file cap" on the `Hack Tahoe-LAFS!`_ Hall of Fame.)

-`fecpp`_ is an alternative to zfec.
-It implements a bitwise-compatible algorithm to zfec and is BSD-licensed.
+`fecpp`_ is an alternative to zfex.
+It implements a bitwise-compatible algorithm to zfex and is BSD-licensed.

 .. _GNU tar: http://directory.fsf.org/project/tar/
 .. _lzip: http://www.nongnu.org/lzip/lzip.html